f3-factory/F3com-data/cursor/main.md

 **Define hooks to the `beforeupdate` and `afterupdate` events**

-The `beforeupdate` hook will be executed just before any UPDATE statement.
+The `beforeupdate` hook will be executed just before any UPDATE statement and is able to abort the event by returning `false`.

 The `afterupdate` hook will be executed right after any issued UPDATE statement.